tappyness1/UNet/README.md

 1. Set up the dataset and dataloader
 1. Set up the training, which could be better implemented admittedly.
 1. Set up validation, but only takes accuracy and loss.
+1. Results visualisation

 ## What else needs to be done
-1. Visualise results of model
-1. Update the training to include validation
+1. Remove hardcoded weights

 ## How to run